BattletechModders/RogueTech/DynamicShops/README Shop design plans.txt

 Phases of shops:
-1: Overhaul tag shops and do the deep periphery
+1: Overhaul tag shops (In progress) and do the deep periphery
 2: Periphery
-3: Clans
+3: Clans (Done)
-4: Inner Sphere
+4: Inner Sphere (Done)
 5: Individual tweaks and balance passes

+06/07/20 Current Progress
+Battlefield and Chemical shops have been tweaked (amounts and odds could be tweaked, currently standardised) Mining and Manufacturing are done (excepting balancing and tweaks) IS factions and Clans are done
+Common ammo list and intro tech lists are done
+Started adding planet specific extras